unixpickle/harmonizer/USAGE.md

 # Painting

 Any *Harmonizer* can request a paint at any time.
-This request gets sent to the *Harmonizer*'s root parent and processed accordingly.
-If the root *Harmonizer* is busy propagating animation frames, it will note the request and emit a 'paint' event after the propagation is complete.
-If it is not busy, it will emit the 'paint' event immediately.
-After the root *Harmonizer* emits a 'paint' event, it propagates the event to its children, causing them to fire a 'paint' event as well and repeat the process.
+This request gets sent to the *Harmonizer*'s root parent, called h<sub>root</sub>.
+If the *Context* is busy handling animation frames, h<sub>root</sub> will note the request and emit a 'paint' event when the animation frame is complete.
+If the *Context* is not busy, h<sub>root</sub> will emit the 'paint' event immediately.

-There are some edge cases to consider.
-If the root *Harmonizer* is in the middle of emitting its 'paint' event when a request comes in, it will ignore the request.
-If a *Harmonizer* requests a paint but is removed from the tree before the root finishes propagating the animation frame, then the root will still emit a 'paint' event and propagate it down, but the removed *Harmonizer* will not get it.
-If a *Harmonizer* requests a paint from its root, r<sub>1</sub>, and then that root is added to a bigger tree rooted at r<sub>2</sub> while r<sub>1</sub> is animating, then r<sub>1</sub> will emit a 'paint' event but r<sub>2</sub> will not.
-In general, a propagating *Harmonizer* will only emit a 'paint' event if it was the root node when the paint was requested.
+If a root *Harmonizer* receives a paint request while it is emitting a 'paint' event, it ignores the request.

 The method to request a paint is as follows: